-Atlantic Southeast has been a code-share partner with Delta in Atlanta since 1984 and United since February 2010.
-As of December 31, 2010, Atlantic Southeast operated as a Delta Connection carrier in Atlanta and Cincinnati and a United Express carrier in Chicago and Washington, D.C.
-(Dulles International Airport), operating approximately 900 daily flights.
+February 2010.
+Upon the completion of the ExpressJet Combination on December 31, 2011, ExpressJet operated as a Delta Connection carrier in Atlanta and Cincinnati and a United Express carrier in Chicago (O'Hare), Washington, D.C.
+(Dulles International Airport), Cleveland, Newark and Houston.